jcristol/rate-calc-service/README.md

 ## Setup Local Environment

-In order to run and develop the project make sure you have these tools installed.
+To develop the project you will need these tools.

 ### Node 14+

-- highly recommend installing nodejs with a package manager For example installing node on OSX with brew is just a single command
+Highly recommend installing Node 14 with a package manager.
 ```bash
 brew install node
 ```

-- alternatively you can install nodejs if you follow the install steps on their [website](https://nodejs.org/en/download/)
+alternatively you can install Node 14 following the install steps on the nodejs [website](https://nodejs.org/en/download/)

 ### Yarn

-- once nodejs is installed you can install yarn with
+install yarn after node is installed

 ```bash
 npm install --global yarn